 Landing pages are essential for businesses to convert website visitors into leads or customers.
 A great landing page can significantly improve the chances of a successful conversion.
 In this article, we will discuss five practices for creating effective landing pages.
+But firstly let’s shed the light on the term Landing Pages.

-- Keep it Simple and Clear
+Keep page Simple and Clear

 The first and most crucial practice for great landing pages is to keep them simple and clear.
 Visitors should be able to quickly understand what the page is about and what they can get from it.
 Avoid cluttered designs and unnecessary elements that can distract visitors from the main message.
 Keep the layout clean, use clear and concise copy, and focus on the benefits of the offer.